googlefonts/roboto-flex-spacing-axis-demo/README.md

 The bottleneck of the whole workflow is defining the tight kerning values.
 A script (which employs the collision-detection code of the [Touché](http://github.com/ninastoessinger/Touche) extension) can be used to approximate the results, which then still need to be checked visually and fine-tuned by hand, for all sources.
 The designer must make aesthetic decisions about which glyph pairs are allowed to touch and produce ligatures (for example `TV`, `KY`, `LX` etc), and which don’t – there is no additional parameter to control this aspect (as there is in [HEX Franklin Tyght](http://hex.xyz/HEX_Franklin/Tyght/), for example).

 For the purpose of this demonstation, only basic tight kerning was created for combinations of UC/UC, UC/lc and lc/lc.
 This work was done manually and was very time-consuming.
-The full implementation of tight kerning in all sources would require some form of automation, as provided by tools like [iKern](http://www.ikern.space), [KernOn](https://kern-on.com), or other.
+The full implementation of tight kerning in all sources would require some form of automation, as provided by tools like [iKern](http://www.ikern.space), [KernOn](https://kern-on.com), or similar.

 ### The “loose” spacing state